Guidelines for the BrokerCheck Dispute Process

 Any current FINRA firm, former FINRA firm, and associated persons of a FINRA firm or persons formerly associated with a FINRA firm for whom a BrokerCheck report is available (an eligible party) may submit a dispute.
 An authorized individual may submit a dispute on behalf of a current FINRA firm.

-An eligible party may initiate a dispute by submitting a completed BrokerCheck Dispute Form along with all available supporting documentation.
-FINRA will review the dispute and determine whether it is eligible for investigation.
-To be eligible for investigation, the dispute must pertain only to factual information, and not to information that is subjective in nature or a matter of interpretation.
+To be eligible for investigation, the dispute must pertain only to factual information and not to information that is subjective in nature or a matter of interpretation.
 In addition, certain disputes, even if they involve factual information, will be deemed ineligible for investigation.
 These include, but are not limited to, disputes that:

 - involve information that was previously disputed under this process and that do not contain any new or additional evidence;